AliBigdeli/Django-CustomUser-DRF-App/README.md

 ### Todo
 - [x] complete the documentation
 - [ ] add api tests
-- [ ] add one click deploy mechanism
 - [ ] create a video tutorial

 ### Bugs or Opinion